Ultra-Tech-code/Build-on-Linea-using-hardhat/README.md

 In the root directory of your project, you'll find a folder called "contracts".
 To create your smart contracts files, simply navigate to this folder and add your new files.
 <br/>

-For this tutorial, we'll need to To create this contract file:
+For this tutorial, we'll need to To create a contract file:

 - TestContract contract file